hc167/Navigation/README.md

 ### Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
+Follow the instructions in `Navigation.ipynb` to get started with training the agent or to run the agent with the saved model!

 ### (Optional) Challenge: Learning from Pixels